ankitects/anki-manual/browsing.md

 ## Find and Replace

-To replace text in selected notes, follow either instructions:
+To replace text in selected notes, you can either:

-- Right click on selected notes in *card list*, and click **Find and Replace**.
+- Right click on selected notes in the *card list*, and click **Find and Replace**.

 - In the **Browser** window, click **Notes** in the menu bar and click **Find and Replace**.